-JETWEELS Launches color, heart, smart engineering and determination to excel in passenger transport.
+JETWEELS Launches color, heart, clever engineering, and determination to excel in passenger transport.

-Esma is a self-described “Arab American from Brooklyn”.
-A passionate, determined and beautiful women and business owner from New York.
+Esma is a self-described “Arab American from Brooklyn.”
+A passionate, determined, and beautiful woman and business owner from New York.
 She is the oldest of 7.
 Esma’s mother had a stroke giving birth to her younger sister and, never spoke or walked again.
-Her 4th sister who also has a disability.
-And caring for her family has been her responsibility and her honor since when she was a very young girl.
+Her 4th sister also has a disability.
+Caring for her family has been her responsibility and her honor since when she was a very young girl.

 “Watching your mother who was a superhero, the ‘Wonder Woman’ of the house never walk or talk again was a life changing experience for me.
 When I started PAXAssist, pushing passengers with disabilities in the airport, I saw that there was more to be done than just the service.
 There was an absolute need to provide better tools to enhance the service, hence Jetweels was born”.

-Since she was a woman who was also gifted with an amazing mind that enabled her to graduate from St. Francis College with a degree in Aviation Business, then with a Masters degree in Transportation Management from Polytechnic University in Brooklyn New York.
+She was a woman who was also gifted with an amazing mind that enabled her to graduate from St. Francis College with a degree in Aviation Business.
+She went on to earn a Masters degree in Transportation Management from Polytechnic University in Brooklyn New York.
 She took on the male-dominated airline industry to create the first woman-owned business, getting her first contract with Japan Airlines for airport dispatching.

 Years later, her company Global Aircraft Dispatch was asked to take over the “pushing passengers” role from the clients Egypt Airlines and El Al Israel Airlines.
 There was no organized system in place for “moving people” who could not independently transverse the large airports to get to their gate from arrival.